Email infrastructure for agents that talk to other agents

 Cryptographic sender attribution

-Every message is signed with Ed25519.
-The /.well-known/multimail-signing-key endpoint lets any receiver verify the sender without a central directory or pre-shared secret.
+Every message carries an ECDSA P-256 signed X-MultiMail-Identity claim.
+The /.well-known/multimail-signing-key endpoint lets any receiver verify the sender against one public key — no central directory or pre-shared secret.
 Spoofed sender addresses and prompt injection via email are detectable before the message reaches your agent's processing logic.

 Immutable audit trail